JaredCJR/ThesisTools/README.md

 ## ./PredictionDaemon.py start 8
 ## ./PredictionDaemon.py start 9
 ## ./PredictionDaemon.py start 0

+# On System A:
+## Do nothing, but run "PPO-OptClang" on System A as the below guide.
 ```
 * run
   * Please refer to [JaredCJR/PPO-OptClang](https://github.com/JaredCJR/PPO-OptClang)